Board of Trustees

 In addition to his work on the Cody Medical Foundation and West Park Hospital District Board of Trustees, Steve’s dedication to community service includes 15 years as a volunteer fireman, 15 years as a member of the Wyoming Trial Lawyers Association Board of Directors, including service as an officer and as president of the Wyoming Trial Lawyers Association, and eight years on the Park County Travel Council, which distributes lodging tax funds to community events.
 When he is not working for his clients, Steve enjoys activities with his two adult children, fly fishing, touring on his motorcycle, horseback riding, and public service.

 Joe Tilden was born in Winter Haven Florida and attended Saint Andrews School and Florida State University.
-He moved to Wyoming in 1971 and started his career in Guest Ranching Outfitting and Cattle Ranching when he and his family purchased Castle Rock Ranch on the South Fork of the Shoshone River in 1973.In 1987 he sold the ranch and became an investment advisor with B. J. Leonard and Dean Whitter.
+He moved to Wyoming in 1971 and started his career in Guest Ranching Outfitting and Cattle Ranching when he and his family purchased Castle Rock Ranch on the South Fork of the Shoshone River in 1973.In 1987 he sold the ranch and became an investment adviser with B. J. Leonard and Dean Whitter.
 In 1986 he Started The Trophy Connection, a booking agency for world wide hunting and fishing trips.
 He now manages The Big Hat Ranch on the South Fork.
 Joe has 2 grown children and 3 grand children.

 Joe served on the Board of Trustees for School District 6 for eleven years, holding the offices of Secretary, Vice Chair and Chair.
 During his time on the board the district passed an eleven million dollar bond issue and with the help of a state grant were able to build a new Middle School, High School, Elementary School and renovate two others.
 His love of hunting fishing and the outdoors led him to be a member of Cody Country and Wyoming Outfitters and guides association, serving as a member of the board of both.
 He has been a member of the Boone and Crocket Club serving as Chair of the National Collection of Heads and Horns.
 He is the founding President of Sportsmen For Fish of Wyoming, a sportsmen’s group 3000 strong dedicated to preserving Wyoming’s sporting heritage.
 He continues to serve as their President.
 Joe was elected Park County Commissioner in 2012.
 He is currently in his second term and has served as Vice Chair and Chairman of the Board.